bodo-ai/Bodo/docs/docs/file_io.md

 By default, Bodo uses [Apache Arrow](https://arrow.apache.org/) internally for read and write of data on S3.
 If additional `storage_options` are provided to `pd.read_parquet` that Arrow does not support, then S3FS will be used instead.
-It can be optionally installed via pip and conda:
+It can be optionally installed via pip or conda:

 ``` shell
 pip install "s3fs>=2022.1.0"